- Bid Up Terms & Conditions

 - Ticket Time Limit

-All bookings are subject to the applicable ticket time limit and may be cancelled by Hawaiian if the ticket is not issued within the described time.
+All bookings are subject to the ticket time limit set forth in the Fare Rules and may be cancelled by Hawaiian if the ticket is not issued within the described time.

 - Trademark and Keyword Usage

-TSPs are subject to Hawaiian’s Trademark and Keyword Usage Policy, incorporated by reference and available here: HawaiianAirlines.com/Trademark
+The TSP is subject to Hawaiian's Trademark and Keyword Usage Policy, incorporated by reference.

 - Training and Testing

-Creation of PNRs for training or testing purposes must be conducted in the GDS training mode.
-Hawaiian may recover any associated costs if live system sales are made of Hawaiian segments.
+Creation of PNRs for training or testing purposes must be conducted in the GDS training system.

 - Prohibited Practices

-In addition to other prohibited practices, Hawaiian does not allow the following:
+In addition to other prohibited practices, Hawaiian does not allow, and the TSP shall not engage in, any of the following:

-24.3.
-Ticketing of flight segments showing UC, UN or any status code not reflecting a confirmed status.
+- Ticketing of flight segments showing UC, UN, RQ or any other unconfirmed status code.

-24.5.
-Any conduct meant to give the TSP unfair access to Hawaiian bookings and/or meant to circumvent Hawaiian booking procedures (i.e. robots to circumvent limited pricing availability, multiple simultaneous internet sessions to override restrictions on group bookings, etc.).
+- Any conduct meant to give the TSP unfair access to Hawaiian bookings and/or meant to circumvent Hawaiian booking procedures (e.g., robots to circumvent limited pricing availability, multiple simultaneous internet sessions to override restrictions on group bookings, etc.).

 - Cost Recovery and Fee Assessment

-In addition to other available legal or equitable remedies, Hawaiian may assess a cost recovery and/or an administrative fee for any violation of this policy statement.
+In addition to other available legal or equitable remedies, Hawaiian may assess a cost recovery and/or an administrative fee through an ADM for any violation of this policy.
 These charges may apply regardless of ticket issuance or validating carrier.